galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >    ![`Extract Workflow` entry in the history options menu](../../images/history_menu_extract_workflow.png)
 >
->    The center pane will change as shown below and you will be able to choose which steps to include/exclude and how to name the newly created workflow.
+>    The central panel will change as shown below and you will be able to choose which steps to include/exclude and how to name the newly created workflow.
 >
 >    ![Selection of steps for `Extract Workflow` from history](../../images/101_25.png)
 >